About Com S 541

 If you honestly believe that certain problems are too much busy work, then bring it to the instructor's attention; or failing that, only do the part of the problem that you think you need to do to learn the material and explain that to us.

 You are encouraged to discuss homework, and other parts of the class with other students.
-Certainly discussions within a team about team homeworks are fine and no harm comes from them.
-Even between teams, such discussions about ideas are not cheating, whereas the exchange of finished, written answers is cheating.
-However, when you have more than casual discussions about homework with students in other teams, or about homework that is not team homework with students in your own team, then you must cite the other person as described below.
+Such discussions about ideas are not cheating, whereas the exchange of finished, written answers is cheating.
+However, when you have more than casual discussions about homework problems, you must cite the other person as described below.

-When you cooperate on solution ideas or collaborate on producing final answers with other teams, you must cite the other teams you worked with as follows.
+When you cooperate on solution ideas or collaborate on producing final answers, you must cite the other people you worked with as follows.
 This must be done for each problem on which you cooperate or collaborate.
 (That is, if you work with someone on a problem, you don't need to work with them on the entire homework.)

-Note that substantial collaboration on solutions between teams that is not cited as described above is considered cheating.
+Note that substantial collaboration on solutions which is not cited as described above is considered cheating.
+In particular, if you are part of a group that divides up the problems in a homework, and some do each one, without actively contributing during the solution of each problem, then this is just an exchange of finished answers--i.e., cheating.
 Such cheating will be dealt with as described above.
 It should be clear that you will learn less by such exchanges of finished answers.

 Finally, if you use reference materials (other than the course texts) to solve a problem, you must give a citation.
 This includes material from the web.
 Not doing so is plagiarism (i.e., cheating).
 We take plagiarism quite seriously, so note this policy well.

-This web page is for the Fall 2002 offering of Com S 362 at Iowa State University.
-The details of this course are subject to change as experience dictates.
-You will be informed of any changes.
-Please direct any comments or questions to Gary T. Leavens at leavens@cs-DOT-iastate-DOT-edu (after replacing -DOT- with `.').
+This web page is for the Fall 2002 offering of Com S 541 at Iowa State University.
+The details of this course are subject to change as experience dictates and are still in draft form.
+Once the semester starts, students will be informed of any changes.
+Please direct any comments or questions to Gary T. Leavens at leavens@cs-DOT-iastate-DOT-edu.